Rev. Ellen Jennings was called to serve as Pastor of Cleveland Park Congregational United Church of Christ on April 3, 2011.

 Ellen grew up in the Episcopal Church and has served in a variety of ecumenical settings.
 She feels called to the United Church of Christ because in this denomination she finds both a breadth of intellectual and spiritual openness and a depth of ritual practice and tradition.

 Pastor Ellen is a strong advocate for special education and has founded and facilitated support groups for parents, lobbied for policy change, and organized numerous workshops and trainings for families of children with special needs.
-Ellen has three boys of her own—Nicholas, Teddy and Tate—and is married to Mark Corrales.
-Her dog, Samwise, is a constant companion and reminds her that daily walks in the woods are a wonderful way for all creatures to stay centered and connected.
+Ellen has three young adult sons of her own—Nicholas, Teddy and Tate—and is married to Mark Corrales.
+Her dogs, Toby and Samwise, are her constant companions and remind her that daily walks in the woods are a wonderful way for all creatures to stay centered and connected.